JonathanPham/svFSI/README.md

 ### TODO

 1. Add building status
-2. Add trilinos build and use instruction

 ## Introduction

 `svFSI` is a  multi-physics finite element solver designed for computational modeling of whole heart dynamics.
-As part of the [SimVascular](https://simvascular.github.io) software, `svFSI` is capable of blood flow modeling, large-deformation fluid-structure interaction and electrophysiology modeling.
+It is capable of blood flow modeling, large-deformation fluid-structure interaction and electrophysiology modeling. `svFSI` can be used as part of the [SimVascular](https://simvascular.github.io) software or can be used a stand-alone solver.

 ## Dependence